-- B) IVTU Advisory Board (financial voting power):
+B) IVTU Advisory Board (financial voting power):

 - 1) IVTU Chair

 - 2) IVTU Vice Chair

 - 3) Eight (8) Directors of the IVTU

 - a) Outreach Director

 - b) Legal Director

 - c) Finance Director

 - d) Marketing Director

 - e) Human Resources Director

 - f) Community Resident Director

 - g) SBCC Relations Director

 - h) Technology Director

 - 4) The A.S.
 External Vice President for Local Affairs or the EVPLA Resident and Housing Coordinator

-- 5) One (1) member of the Isla Vista Community Relations Committee
+- 5) One (1) A.S.
+Senator

-- 6) One (1) Senate Off-Campus Representative

-- C) Non-voting Membership during financial transactions, but shall be considered voting members in all other business matters of the IVTU:

-- 1) A.S.
-Advisor(s)

-- 2) A.S.
-Executive Director

-- 3) A.S.
-President

-- 4) A.S.
-Attorney General

-- 5) A.S.
-Controller(s)

-- 6) Santa Barbara Housing Cooperative Representative

-- 7) Community Housing Office Representative

-- 8) General Members

-- D) Selection and Term of Office:

-- 1) The IVTU Chair and Vice-Chair must first be recommended by IVTU members, then nominated by the A.S.
+- C) IVTU Membership (no financial voting power): - 1) A.S.
+Advisor(s) - 2) A.S.
+Executive Director - 3) A.S.
+President - 4) A.S.
+Attorney General - 5) A.S.
+Controller(s) - 6) A.S.
+Legal Resource Center Student Unit Director or LRC representative - 7) A.S.
+Isla Vista Community Relations Committee member or representative - 8) Santa Barbara Housing Cooperative Representative - 9) Community Housing Office Representative - 10) General Members - D) Selection and Term of Office: - 1) The IVTU Chair and Vice-Chair must first be recommended by IVTU members, then nominated by the A.S.
 President and approved by Senate for a term of one (1) academic year.
 The eight (8) IVTU Directors shall be selected and approved by IVTU's voting members, then nominated by the A.S.
-President, with final approval by the Senate for a term of one (1) academic year.

-- 2) The one (1) IVCRC voting member shall be nominated by the IVCRC Chairs with the approval of the IVTU Chair, then nominated by the A.S.
+President, with final approval by the Senate for a term of one (1) academic year. - 2) The one (1) EVPLA Resident and Housing Coordinator voting member shall be nominated by the EVPLA with the approval of the IVTU Chair and the IVTU voting members, then nominated by the A.S.
 President, with final approval by the Senate for a term of one (1) academic year. - 3) The one (1) A.S.
 Senator shall be appointed by the Internal Vice President in consensus with the External Vice President for Local Affairs, approved by the IVTU voting members, with final approval by the Senate for a term of one (1) academic year. - 4) Any member of the Isla Vista Community or any UCSB student can become a General Member of IVTU if approved by a majority of voting members of the board after attending three IVTU meetings in one quarter.
 They will continue to be a voting member for the remainder of the academic year.
 Voting privileges shall be revoked at the discretion of the Chair after a general member obtains two unexcused absences. - 5) In the event that the IVTU does not have the membership required to elect next year's members, the selection procedures shall revert to the selection process as prescribed in A.S.
-Legal Code.

-- 1) Attendance shall be recorded in the minutes. - 2) Quorum shall constitute the presence of (50% + 1) of members of the IVTU Advisory Board. - 3) In the event a member cannot attend a regularly scheduled meeting, that member may appoint a proxy.
+Legal Code. - E) Attendance: - 1) Attendance shall be recorded in the minutes. - 2) Quorum shall constitute the presence of (50% + 1) of members of the IVTU Advisory Board. - 3) In the event a member cannot attend a regularly scheduled meeting, that member may appoint a proxy.
 A proxy must be approved by the IVTU through majority vote.
-The proxy shall be given temporary authority for the duration of that meeting, or for a duration determined by the Board. - 4) Absence & late arrival can be excused only if the Chair or Vice Chair is notified before the meeting.

-F) Duties of the IVTU Chair:
+The proxy shall be given temporary authority for the duration of that meeting, or for a duration determined by the Board. - 4) Absence & late arrival can be excused only if the Chair or Vice Chair is notified before the meeting. - F) Duties of the IVTU Chair: - 1) Attends, facilitates, and sets the agenda for weekly IVTU meetings.
+Distributes minutes to the appropriate entities following meeting.